 Students: are you looking for help with your school work or the Premier’s Anzac Spirit School Prize?
 See our Resources for Students page and our Anzac Spirit Prize page; these are also useful for students outside SA.
 If you can’t find what you need, or you want more help, feel free to email me at firstname.lastname@example.org.

 Teachers: if you’re looking for help, see our Resources for Teachers page.
-If you’re interested in running the Schools Program in your class, check out the video above and email me at email@example.com or call on 0419 620 297.
-Feel free to get in contact if you can’t find what you need: I’m a resource to be used like everything we have here.
+If you’re interested in running our Research Portfolio in your class, check out the video above and email us at email@example.com or call on 0419 620 297.
+Feel free to get in contact if you can’t find what you need: I'm here to help teachers and students.

-I will not be able to attend schools for the foreseeable future (although it seems few schools are having outside visitors anyway).
-But I am still available to provide support by email (firstname.lastname@example.org) or phone (0419 620 297).
+I am available for school visits in South Australia.
+I am also available to provide support by email (firstname.lastname@example.org) or phone (0419 620 297).
 My role is three days per week (Tuesday-Wednesday-Thursday), but our CEO Sharyn Roberts can help outside these days if needed (email@example.com).

-And check out our Resources pages: new items are being uploaded all the time, including:
+And check out our Resources pages: new items are being uploaded all the time.
+The registration process is easy and takes about a minute.
+Resources include:

 - An online-only research task for any of your students working from home, which requires minimal input from teachers.
 This is designed for those of you who have many absent students.